elastic/synthetics-recorder/README.md

 #### Usage

+This section describes the basic usage of the Script Recorder.
+It explains how to start a journey and record steps, as well as testing and outputting a completed script.

 After starting up the application, you may input a URL.
 This URL will be the starting point of the journey script Elastic Synthetics will create.